 Grants and awards under the 2015 Incentive Plan, which may be made to Company executive officers, directors and other employees or consultants, are made in the discretion of the Compensation Committee.
-The following table sets forth the number of stock options and rights (in the form of restricted stock units)
+The following table sets forth the number of stock options and rights (in the form of restricted stock units) that have been granted under the 2015 Incentive Plan to our named executive officers and the other individuals and groups indicated, as of December 31, 2023.

-Name and Principal Position Stock Options Granted under the Plan Since Inception Restricted Stock Units Granted under the Plan Since Inception (1) James F. Oliviero 30,000 President, Chief Executive Officer and Director Garrett Gray 15,000 Chief Financial Officer, Corporate Secretary and Treasurer All Current Executive Officers as a Group 45,000 All Non-Executive Directors as a Group Each Associate of any such Directors or Executive Officers All Employees as a Group (Including Officers who are not Executive Officers) 40,000
+Name and Principal Position Stock Options Granted under the Plan Since Inception Restricted Stock Units Granted under the Plan Since Inception (1) James F. Oliviero 432,700 President, Chief Executive Officer and Director Garrett Gray 96,500 Chief Financial Officer, Corporate Secretary and Treasurer All Current Executive Officers as a Group 529,200 All Non-Executive Directors as a Group 93,184 Each Associate of any such Directors or Executive Officers All Employees as a Group (Including Officers who are not Executive Officers) 40,000